 David Tee - AncientPages.com - There are many names that describe the nature and function of the axis mundi.
-It is known as the world pillar, cosmic axis, or more obviously the center of the world.
+It is known as the world pillar or the center of the world.
 These are but a few of the names that describe a belief that is found in all cultures around the world.

-To keep the definition simple, axis mundi just means where heaven meets the earth.
-This idea that there is a place where heaven and earth meet is not limited by geography or religious beliefs.
+To keep the definition simple, axis mundi symbolizes the special point connecting the earth and the sky/heavens, but it is not limited by geography or religious beliefs.

 Mountains Can Be The Axis Mundi